Chinese New Version: Editions

 It is available in Hong Kong in both the traditional Chinese script and the simplified Chinese used in mainland China - although the version is not approved for use in China by the Three Self Patriotic Movement.
 The most popular Chinese Bible in mainland China remains the older Chinese Union Version, and secondly the legally produced Today's Chinese Version.
-The Three Self Church discourages use of the Chinese New Version and other unlicensed versions, but in Taiwan and Hong Kong the CNV has found a following especially in evangelical circles.
+The Three Self Church discourages the use of the Chinese New Version and other unlicensed versions.
+However, in Taiwan and Hong Kong the CNV has found a following especially in evangelical circles.